-- Additional items such as light-up or inflatable outdoor decorations should also be incorporated into your plan.
+- Add light-up or inflatable outdoor decorations to your plan.

 - If you do not have GFCI outlets installed, consider adding them for extra safety.

-- Consider using a light timer that will automatically turn your decorations on and off; this will reduce electrical hazards and conserve on your electrical bill.
+- Consider using a light timer to automatically turn your decorations on and off.
+This will reduce electrical hazards and conserve on your electrical bill.

 - Use 100 mini lights or 50 traditional C7 lights per vertical foot on thick trees.
 Use half that amount for thinner trees.
-(So for a full 9-foot tree, use 450 C7 lights, and for a thin 6-foot tree, use 300 mini lights.)
+For example, for a full 9-foot tree you’ll need 450 C7 lights, and for a thin 6-foot tree, 300 mini lights.